ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

 Additionally, a good test is to open ZenHub in two separate browser tabs.
 In tab #1, move an issue on the board from one pipeline to another.
 Check tab #2 to verify that the issue moved.

 ### 4.4 Publish the Chrome and Firefox Extensions

 See section [6.1.1](#611-publishing-the-chrome-and-firefox-extensions) for instructions to publish the extensions.

 ## 5. Upgrades

 ### 5.1 Application Updates

 #### 5.1.1 Update

 Update Docker images, Kubernetes manifests, and install system-wide updates for the ZenHub application.

 > Before updating, perform a data backup `zhe-config --backup`

 1. Download the latest ZenHub application update bundle from the link provided in the release email (or [contact our team](mailto:enterprise@zenhub.com)):

 ```bash
 curl -o zhe_upgrade.run <link-to-upgrade-bundle>
 ```

 2. If not already directly downloaded to the VM, move the bundle into the VM (use `scp` or your choice of tool).
 3. Run the upgrade script:

 ```bash
 bash zhe_upgrade.run
 ```
+> ⚠️ **NOTE:** To protect the upgrade from SSH disconnects, you may want to run the upgrade inside `tmux` or `screen`, e.g. `tmux new-session -s "upgrade" "bash zhe_upgrade.run"`

 4. Answer the update prompts.
 If you would like to install available OS updates, answer 'y' to `Proceed with OS and system wide updates?`
 5. Wait for ZenHub to update and then confirm that it has updated successfully by checking the version number on the root page of the application.
 If you observe any problems with ZenHub after the update, you can follow the [Rollback](#512-rollback) steps below.
 Otherwise, proceed to the next step.
 6. Publish an update to the Chrome and Firefox extensions.
 See section [6.1.1](#611-publishing-the-chrome-and-firefox-extensions) for more information.

 #### 5.1.2 Rollback

 If you have any problems with ZenHub after installing an update, you can quickly rollback to your most recent application version using the automated application backup taken at the start of your upgrade.

 > ⚠️ **NOTE:** If you have already published the extensions after updating, rolling back the application may break your extensions.

 1. Locate your desired backup found within `/opt/zenhub/upgrade_backup/`
 2. Run the following command from the same directory as your latest upgrade bundle:

 ```bash
 bash zhe_upgrade.run rollback /opt/zenhub/upgrade_backup/<your-backup-name>.tar.gz
 ```

 ### 5.2 OS (Ubuntu) Updates